ai-atoms/milady-docs/src/contents/ml/model.rst

 .. option::  snap_fit_type (integer)

-   The type of subroutine used in order to solve least square (LS) problem :math:`\mathbf{A} \beta= \mathbf{b}`.
+   The type of algorithm used in order to solve least square (LS) problem :math:`\mathbf{A} \beta= \mathbf{b}`.
    We recommend without any hesitation ``snap_fit_type = 4``.